podium-lib/podium-lib.github.io/docs/api/assets.md

         podletB.fetch(incoming),
     );

+    const singleResponse = await podletC.fetch(incoming);

     // This appends the assets from the podlets onto incoming.css and incoming.js incoming.podlets = response;

+    // A single response is also supported incoming.podlets = singleResponse;

     console.log(incoming.css)  // array with the layouts and podlets AssetCSS objects console.log(incoming.js)   // array with the layouts and podlets AssetJS objects